dirceu-jr/anga/README.md

 # Status

-Prototypes is sending CO and BME688 readings/data to <a href="https://thingspeak.mathworks.com/channels/3021849">ThingSpeak</a> over cellular network (NB-IoT).
+The prototypes are sending CO and BME688 readings/data to ThingSpeak over a cellular network (NB-IoT).

 SDS011, CO sensor, VOC and BME688 sensors are in hand.
-NO2 and another PM2.5  sensors aquired.
+NO2 and another PM2.5 sensor aquired.

 # Hardware